xvxx/phetch/README.md

 ## installation

 Binaries for Linux and Mac are available at https://github.com/dvkt/phetch/releases

+Just unzip/untar the `phetch` program into your $PATH get going!

 You can also build from source using `cargo build --release`, if you want.